MapsPeople/docs/src/content/map/map-styling/display-rules.md

 1. **Visibility** - Controls whether the Icon is visible on the map.
     * The system will accept a Boolean here, so either `true` or `false`.
 1. **Zoom from** - Sets the minimum Zoom Level at which the Icon is visible.
-    * The value should be a number between 1 and 22, with 1 being very far away, and 22 being very close.
+    * The value should be a number between 1 and 22, with 1 being very far away, and 22 being very close (22 not available for all Solutions).
 In a general use case, most users will only need values between 15 and 22.
     * If you are developing using the JavaScript SDK for Google Maps, the value must be an integer.
 If you are developing for Android or iOS, or using a different map provider, the value may be fractional.
 1. **Zoom to** - Sets the maximum Zoom Level at which the Icon is visible.
-    * The value should be a number between 1 and 22, with 1 being very far away, and 22 being very close.
+    * The value should be a number between 1 and 22, with 1 being very far away, and 22 being very close (22 not available for all Solutions).
 In a general use case, most users will only need values between 15 and 22.
     * If you are developing using the JavaScript SDK for Google Maps, the value must be an integer.
 If you are developing for Android or iOS, or using a different map provider, the value may be fractional.
 1. **Icon** - Use the Icon Manager in the CMS to control which Icon is shown on the map.
     * The Icon Manager is a tool to select the displayed Icon from either a pre-loaded selection of Icons, or for you to upload your own.